Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsubsection{The \(\mathtt{score}\) parameter}

-In principle, any scoring function can be used.
-Notice that this function has no impact on the Markov chain or the resulting posterior and MAP estimates.
-Instead it is a score recorded for each UEC-representative queried at any step in the algorithm.
+This parameter lets the user specify a score for each UEC.
+The score function has no impact on the Markov chain, posterior or MAP estimates.
+It is a score recorded for each UEC-representative queried at any step in the algorithm.
 A natural choice for this scoring function is the BIC score, which is commonly used in the causal structure learning literature.
-More specifically, in our application on simulated Gaussian DAG models in Section~\ref{sec:comp-map-estim}, we use the \(\ell_0\)-penalized maximum likelihood (BIC) \citep{geer2013} and the \(\mathtt{nuclear}\)-penalized maximum likelihood, which uses the nuclear norm in its penalization term \citep{hastie2015statistical}.
+In our application on simulated Gaussian DAG models in Section~\ref{sec:comp-map-estim}, we use the \(\ell_0\)-penalized maximum likelihood (BIC) \citep{geer2013} and the \(\mathtt{nuclear}\)-penalized maximum likelihood, which uses the nuclear norm in its penalization term \citep{hastie2015statistical}.
 In both cases, the maximum likelihood is obtained by learning a linear regression model using the CPDAG representative of a given UEC and then penalized according to the respective norm of the adjacency matrix.